-Originally called the Berkshire Garden Center, the Garden was established in 1934 by the Lenox Garden Club on a parcel of land donated by Bernhard and Irene Hoffman.
-A horticulturist, Kenneth Simpson of Lenox, was hired and a noteworthy collection of prized daylilies was donated by the New York Botanical Garden.
+Originally called the Berkshire Garden Center, the Garden was established in 1934 by a group of local garden clubs and civic associations headed up by the Lenox Garden Club, on a parcel of land owned by Bernhard and Irene Hoffman.
+Horticulturist Kenneth Simpson of Lenox was hired, and a noteworthy collection of prized daylilies was soon donated by the New York Botanical Garden.
 Numerous gifts by other botanical gardens followed and in short order the Garden was endorsed by garden clubs all over the county.

-In 1936 the Garden was granted a non-profit corporation charter and the Hoffmans donated the balance of our fifteen acres and the 1790 farmhouse which is known as the Center House today.
-The Herb Garden, built in 1937 on a terraced rocky slope designed by landscape architect Edward F. Belcher, was planted with varieties of hardy and tender herbs displayed according to use, plant family, and ornamental value.
+In 1936 the Garden was granted its non-profit corporation charter and the Hoffmans subsequently donated most of our fifteen acres and the 1770 farmhouse which is known as the Center House today.
+The Herb Garden, built in 1937 on a terraced rocky slope designed by landscape architect Edward F. Belches, was planted with varieties of hardy and tender herbs displayed according to use, plant family, and ornamental value.
+It remains our oldest existing garden area.

 During the Second World War, a Victory Garden was established to educate families in how to supply vegetables and fruits for the table during this period of rations.
 Canning, freezing and winter storage classes were also offered.
 In 1946, the Garden received a National Victory Garden Institute Award in recognition of its “contribution to the national war effort.”